Stats from the ASL/KSL era

 If you're playing Snow or JyJ, finish them off quickly!

-Snow and JyJ both show a clear trend.
+Winrate by duration, Snow Winrate by duration, JyJ Snow and JyJ both show a clear trend.
 If the game is short, they likely lose.
-If it’s long, they likely win.
+The longer the game goes on, the more likely they are to end up winning.

 If you're playing Shine, kill him in the midgame

-Shine is the opposite of Mind: dangerous in the early and late game but vulnerable in the midgame.
+Winrate by duration, Shine Shine is dangerous in the early and late game but vulnerable in the midgame.

 Note: The intervals in the above graphs have been automatically generated to each represent an equal share (roughly 20%) of the player's games, and only players with a lot of games in the database have been included.
 The winrate in each duration interval for each player in the graphs above is thus calculated from somewhere between 15 and 30 games.
 This does mean there's a lot of uncertainty but likely most of the trends are not random.